Tennisatw/blog/source/_posts/2024/01-08_bayesian.md

 <br>

 Now, let's use the Bayesian method to analyze Wang Wenbin's statement.
-Here's the original text (in Chinese):
+Here's the original text (translated to English):

 <br>